19hours/sg-statutes/Acts/Income Tax Act.md

 (a) any interest derived from any qualifying debt securities issued during the period from 10th May 1999 to 31st December 2008;

-(c) any amount payable from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2008,
+(c) any amount payable from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2008;

 [34/2005 wef 01/01/2005]

 [53/2007 wef 15/02/2007]

+(d) any prepayment fee, redemption premium or break cost from qualifying debt securities issued during the period from 15th February 2007 to 31st December 2008; and

+[53/2007 wef 15/02/2007]

+(e) such other income directly attributable to qualifying debt securities issued on or after a prescribed date, as may be prescribed by regulations,

+[53/2007 wef 15/02/2007]

-where 50% or more of the issue of those securities is beneficially held or funded, directly or indirectly, at any time during the life of the issue by related parties of the issuer of those securities and where such interest, discount or amount payable, as the case may be, is derived by any body of persons —
+where 50% or more of the issue of those securities is beneficially held or funded, directly or indirectly, at any time during the life of the issue by related parties of the issuer of those securities and where such income is derived by any body of persons —

 (i) which is a related party of the issuer of those securities; or